+- 26. A mutual insurer is owned by

+- A. board of directors.

+- B. employees.

+- C. policyholders.

+- D. shareholders.

-- 26. A mutual insurer is owned byA. board of directors.B. employees.C. policyholders. - 27.
-Direct insurance companies operate via the telephone or internet directly to - A. advisers. - B. reinsurers.
+- 27. Direct insurance companies operate via the telephone or internet directly to

-D. shareholders.
+- A. advisers.

+- B. reinsurers.

 - C. brokers.

 - D. consumers.

 - 28. A policyholder will employ a loss assessor primarily to

 - A. advise on risk management issues.

 - B. negotiate renewal terms.

 - C. prepare and present an insurance claim.

 - D. review his insurance cover before purchase.

-- 29. An insurer who has accepted a risk too large to retain can choose to insure part of the risk with

-- A. an assignee.
+- 29. An insurer who has accepted a risk too large to retain can choose to insure part of the risk with A. an assignee.

 - B. a cedant.

 - C. a coinsurer.

 - D. a reinsurer.

 - 30. What is the Chartered Insurance Institute?

 - A. An arbitration authority.

 - B. A professional body.

 - C. A regulatory body.

 - D. A trade association.

 - 31. After investigating a liability claim for injury, from whom does the loss adjuster usually receive payment of fees?

 - A. The insured.

 - B. The insurer.

 - C. The negligent third party.

 - D. The third party insurer.

 - 32. Who is specifically responsible for identifying areas within a business where potential losses could be controlled or eliminated?

 - A. An actuary.

 - B. A loss adjuster.

 - C. A loss assessor.

 - D. A risk manager.

 - 33. Which type of insurer does NOT provide insurance to the general public?

 - A. A captive insurer.

 - B. A composite insurer.

 - C. A mutual insurer.

 - D. A proprietary insurer.

 - 34. Which type of insurer is wholly and directly owned by its shareholders?

 - A. A captive insurer.

 - B. A Lloyd's syndicate.

 - C. A mutual insurer.

 - D. A proprietary insurer.

 - 35. From whom could an individual obtain assistance in determining the best provider of the insurance required?

 - A. The Association of British Insurers.

 - B. The British Insurance Brokers' Association.

 - C. An insurance broker.

 - D. An underwriter.

-- 36. The main distinguishing feature of a tied agent is that they

-- A. represent only one insurer.
+- 36. An individual is searching online for the cheapest motor insurance quotation and wants to compare as many options as possible.
+Who within the insurance market are they most likely to approach?A. An aggregator.

-- B. represent no more than six insurers.
+- B. A direct insurer.

-- C. sell only one type of insurance.
+- C. An intermediary.

-- D. sell no more than six types of insurance.
+- D. A reinsurer.

 - 37. Protection and Indemnity clubs within the London market underwrite which class of insurance?

-- A. Aviation.
+A. Aviation.

 - B. Liability.

 - C. Marine.

 - D. Property.

 - 38. An insurance broker recommends and arranges a policy for his client and collects the premium on behalf of the insurer.
 The broker subsequently advises the client on how to make a claim.
 At what point in this scenario is the insurer the broker's principal?

 - A. When the policy is recommended.

-- B. When the policy is arranged.
+- B. When dealing with complaints.

 - C. When the premium is collected.

 - D. When advising on how to make a claim.